Leeds tackling poverty framework

 4. Increase the number of children and young people participating and engaging in learning

-5. Improve achievement and attainment for all
+5. Improve achievement and attainment for all pupils

-6. Improve at a faster rate educational progress for children and young people vulnerable to poor learning outcomes
+6. Improve at a faster rate educational progress for pupils vulnerable to poorer learning outcomes

-7. Improve social, emotional, and mental health and wellbeing
+7. Improve social, emotional, and mental health and wellbeing of children and young people

-8. Encourage physical activity and healthy eating
+9. Promote and enable physical activity and healthy eating

-10. Help young people into adulthood, to develop life skills, and be ready for work
+11. Help young people into adulthood, to develop life skills, and be ready for work

-11. Improve access to affordable, safe, and reliable connected transport for young people
+13. Improve access to affordable, safe, and reliable connected transport for young people

-Poverty Aware Practice; How do we support families experiencing poverty?
+Poverty aware practice; how do we support families experiencing poverty?

 a.)
 Language; guidance on having sensitive discussions with families about poverty

-Use of language
+Use of Language.

-We must be aware that the term ‘Poverty’ can cause huge shame, fear and stigma so it is essential that we consider and think carefully about the type of language we use when having these conversations.
+We must be aware that the term ‘poverty’ can cause huge shame, fear and stigma so it is essential that we consider and think carefully about the type of language we use when having these conversations.
 You need to prepare for the conversation and ensure that you consider the following:

-• What you say. – Restorative language
+• What you say – Restorative language

 It is vital that you use restorative language as this helps to shift the focus away from blame and shame to root cause and repair.
 This tool will assist you to have a discussion with a family about how they feel about their household income, how their finances might be affecting them and then moving on to any action that can be taken to improve the situation.

-• How you say it. – Framing and softening techniques
+• How you say it – Framing and softening techniques

 This approach states the intention of the discussion and sets up the conversation.
 You then need to identify the positive intention for the person so they can understand why it is useful to engage in the conversation.
 For example ‘If its ok with you I thought it would be useful for me to understand a bit about your financial situation so that I can see if there is any additional support that we can offer in this area.’

-• What you don’t say and how you behave. – Mirroring and body language
+• What you don’t say and how you behave – Mirroring and body language

 It is important to remember your body language has a big impact using mirroring techniques, good use eye contact, leaning in, being aware of location, being aware of personal space, being aware of your notepad and writing are all techniques which can aid engagement and help people feel more comfortable when having sensitive conversations.